manuGil/GitCoDev/README.md

 # GitCoDev

-*Delete the text in this section after reding it when using this template.
-Text between `[]` provides short descriptions of what is expected in each section, and should be deleted after after you write your own.*

-**Purpose**

-This repository provides a template to make your software project more compliant with the [FAIR principles.](https://fair-software.nl/) It adopts the recommendations made by the [TU Delft Guidelines on Research Software](https://d2k0ddhflgrk1i.cloudfront.net/TUDelft/Over_TU_Delft/Strategie/TU%20Delft%20Research%20Software%20Guidelines.pdf).

-**How to use this template**

-1. Create a new repository using this template.
-2. Clone your repository.
-3. Edit the text between [ ] in the README and CONTRIBUTING file.
-Explanations of the expected content for each section appear between [ ], and they should be removed.
-Leave text outside [ ] unchanged.
-4. Start coding

-**How to organize source code**

-[The organization of your source code depends on the progamming language and the purpose of the code.
-However, here are some general recommendations:

-1. Organize your source code in directories.
-Create a root-directory for the coder with the same name as repository.
-2. In the root directory include a tests directory for writing test for the source code.
-For example, in this template, source code should go in the `repo-template` directory.
-3. As the source code grows, keep scripts organized in sub-directories, the rule of thrumb here is to keep related scripts together.
-4. Use meaningful names for directories and scripts, and choose file names carefully.
-5. Separate data from source code.]

-> Important: when using this template, keep the stucture suggested in `repo-template`, but change the name to match you repository's name.

-*Delete this text above when using this template in your repository*

 [Repository Description: In two or three sentences, describe the purpose of the repository: **what is this repository for?**]